Sustainability Recipe: How to Farmer's Market Like a Boss

 Find more tips on Facebook, , and Instagram

-Produced in collaboration with Get Your GreenBack Tompkins
+Produced in collaboration with (formerly) Get Your GreenBack Tompkins

-Do you have scheduling conflicts with Thursday’s market on campus?
-No worries – Ithaca is brimming with chances to go to the Farmer’s Market, and eat healthy, delicious foods while supporting local businesses.
+Beyond our campus, Ithaca is brimming with chances to go to the Farmer’s Market and eat healthy, delicious foods while supporting local businesses.
 Wide-ranging stalls offer Cuban street food, local wines, homemade ice cream, fresh baked pastries, handcrafted jewelry, and dozens more.
 The Ithaca Farmer’s Market has been cultivating earth and community since 1973.
 Browse their list of locations and hours below.

 1. Steamboat Landing, 545 Third St.